bipinnsharma/AtriumUI/README.md

 # Atrium UI

-Crafted, copy-paste interface primitives for AI-native products — thinking and reasoning states, streaming answers, human-in-the-loop approvals, tool-call and task status, records and diff tables, prompt bars, and more — plus a live **harness** that arranges them into a working agent chat.
+Crafted, copy-paste interface primitives for AI-native Medical professionals products

 Everything is one self-contained component per primitive, built on a small design-token layer.
 MIT licensed.
 Take it, wire it to your own agent, ship it.